agrn/oriscv/readme.md

 A RISC-V 32 instruction decoder/statistics generator written in OCaml.
 It can be compiled with OCaml 4.05.0 (the version distributed in Debian).

+## Dependencies

+Only the stdlib and Dune for building.
+A `Makefile` could be made to do the same thing as this software is so simple.

 ## Usage

 To build and run `oriscv`, use the following commands: